 Nashville based, Williamson Branch, is a high energy, high steppin’ show that features a fine-tuned variety of bluegrass, gospel and country music, accentuated by world class Appalachian clog dancing.
 As Pinecastle recording artists, this family fills every performance with memorable moments of love and laughter.
 Bolstered by millions of views on social media, Williamson Branch has toured from Canada to the Cayman Islands, Maine to the Mexican border have thrilled to the soaring vocal harmonies and sparkling personalities of Williamson Branch!

 "This high energy stage show features the magic of pitch perfect, organic family harmony!"
 The Southern Illinoisan

 Kevin Williamson, was in the second grade when his father, Jerry, brought home a plywood guitar.
 This proved to be a life-shaping event for them both.
 Kevin tagged along as his dad joined bands, learned songwriting and provided sound reinforcement for bluegrass festivals.
 While still in high school Kevin was already performing in the bands of prominent pickers Glenn Duncan then Dave Evans.
-He then recorded critically acclaimed albums with each.
+He went on to recorded critically acclaimed albums with each.
 Jerry & Kevin formed the group Redwing when Kevin was 18 and toured North America together for 10 years.
 After his marriage to Debbie, the couple started Shadow Ridge recording for Pinecastle Records and again touring.
 When their daughter, Melody, arrived in 1998, the Williamsons exchanged band touring for local venues and children’s performances.
 Kevin began traveling and performing again in 2010 with The Country Gentlemen and, two years later The Farm Hands.
 Along the way Kevin has been blessed to have placed an original song on Claire Lynch’s GRAMMY nominated Moonlighter project.
 He was nominated for SPBGMA’s Entertainer of the Year and was awarded their Album of the Year award in 2014.
 Still, Kevin views Williamson Branch as his crowning musical achievement – he plays guitar, sings and writes songs while guiding his family as they delight audiences across America and beyond.